+Before his incarceration, John had a good job, a passion for IT and loved spending time in nature.
+His friends describe him as smart, generous and deeply curious.
 While in prison, John has received certificates in multiple work training programs.
 John says, “Prison has humbled me greatly.
 I am zero risk to the public.”
 CDOC’s own assessments confirm John does not pose a risk to the public and yet he remains in prison.
 John’s greatest fear is dying while incarcerated.
 He says, “If I’m going to go, I would rather go free on the outside than trapped behind these walls.”

 Christine Nye, 48, has heart arrhythmia and severe asthma that has required her to use two inhalers since her late 20s.
 Ms. Nye arrived in prison as a young 20-year-old who had survived a traumatic life.
 In her nearly three decades behind bars, she has matured greatly and is now a talented artist who has a lead position in the print shop at Denver Women’s Correctional Facility (DWCF).
 She has also worked as an Offender Care Aide, helping incarcerated people with disabilities and medical conditions, and as a dog trainer.
 For many years, she participated in the Shape Up program to encourage juveniles to follow the law.
 She is currently a student in DWCF’s Culinary Arts Program and serves as Bureau Chief for the Inside Report, a prison newspaper.
 Ms. Nye participated in the Denver University Prison Arts Initiative’s December 2019 production of “A Christmas Carol,” serving as its scenic designer and technical director.
 For many years, she has painted murals and helped decorate prison visiting rooms for holiday celebrations to improve the experience of children visiting their incarcerated mothers.
 Ms. Nye has formally and informally volunteered as a peer mentor for many other women in prison.
 She has a strong family support system waiting to help her transition home.
 A devoted daughter, mother, and grandmother, Ms. Nye is more than her worst mistakes.
 She deserves a chance to be of service to her family and society.
 She doesn’t deserve to die from COVID-19.